carbon-language/carbon-lang/docs/design/generics/details.md

   var y: f64;
 }

-external impl Point3 as Vector {
+impl Point3 as Vector {
   // In this scope, the `Self` keyword is an
   // alias for `Point3`.
   fn Add[self: Self](b: Self) -> Self {